oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/install-verrazzano/install-verrazzano.md

 Verrazzano requires the following:

-* A Kubernetes cluster and a compatible `kubectl`.
-* At least 2 CPUs, 100GB disk storage, and 16GB RAM available on the Kubernetes worker nodes.
-This is sufficient to install the development profile of Verrazzano.
-Depending on the resource requirements of the applications you deploy, this may or may not be sufficient for deploying your applications.
 * In Lab 1, you created a Kubernetes cluster on the Oracle Cloud Infrastructure.
-You will use that Kubernetes cluster, *cluster1*, for installing the development profile of Verrazzano.
+You will use that Kubernetes cluster for installing the development profile of Verrazzano.

 ## Task 1: Configure `kubectl` (Kubernetes Cluster CLI)